 Bony protuberances on your feet aren’t painful by themselves, but they are the cause of pain by rubbing up against your muscles, tendons, ligaments and other soft tissue.
 This abnormal friction can wear down your bones, cartilage and muscle, stopping you from participating in the activities you love.
 But heel and toe spurs are treatable and preventable.
-Call on Dr. Velimir Petkov at Premier Podiatry in Clifton, New Jersey, for fast, effective treatment options.
+Call on Dr. Velimir Petkov at podiatry clinic in Clifton, NJ, for fast, effective treatment options.

 Bone spurs on your toes usually develop on the top of the joints, where they cause pain and stiffness in your toes.
 On your heels, bone spurs usually form in one of two locations: